Affiliate marketing is one of the oldest forms of marketing that witnessed the dawn of the World Wide Web back in mid 1990s.

 Types of Affiliate Offers

 The affiliate market has been instrumental for selling of many kinds of products and services and in particular helped businesses to gain new leads, offer coupons, get more subscribers and more.
 With the advance of mobile, new types of offers have been introduced, the most common are mobile content, mobile subscription, mobile games and app installs.
 Let’s take a closer look at each of these:

 - Mobile subscription – businesses that operate on a subscription model are always on a hunt to increase their subscribers number to compensate their churn and to increase their revenue.
-Good examples of such offer would be music streaming services, TV, online radio, digital magazines.
+Good examples of such offer would be music and video streaming services, TV, online radio, digital magazines.